brenoGondim/react-with-docker/README.md

 ## You can run the app here:
 (Note: The start in package.json was modified to permit reload when changes the code of page, insted the command start was added WATCHPACK_POLLING=true)

 If don't have the nodejs on machine, you can use Docker.
 First build the image with the Dockerfile

 ### `docker build -t node-image .`

 Run using Docker command:

-### `docker run -it --rm -v "C:\Users\Brenim Ben10\Documents\Front\simple-react":/usr/app -p 3000:3000 node-image npm start`
+### `docker run -it --rm -v "your-path":/usr/app -p 3000:3000 node-image npm start`

 Or run using docker-compose: